Cyb3rHack3r/Cybers-Shell-Scripts/README.md

 ##### Simple DWEBP

-###### Does a similar thing as the DD script above, prompting you for the input and output so you dont have to remmeber the syntax for DWEBP.
+###### Does a similar thing to the DD script above, prompting you for the input and output so you dont have to remmeber the syntax for DWEBP.

 ### Really Important Stuff